-The upper area is situated from 600mm to 800mm above the reference plane, and from 150mm to 500mm behind the rear wheel centre line.
+Any bodywork behind the rear wheel centre line which is more than 375mm above the reference plane, and between 75mm and 480mm from the car centre line, must lie in an area when viewed from the side of the car that is situated between 600mm and 800mm above the reference plane and between the rear wheel centre line and a point 350mm behind it.
 When viewed from the side of the car, no longitudinal cross section may have more than two closed sections in the upper area.
 Furthermore, the distance between adjacent sections at any longitudinal plane must not exceed 15mm at their closest position.

-In side view, the projected area of the bodywork lying between 300mm and 800mm above the reference plane, and 150mm and 600mm behind the rear wheel centre line must be greater than 200 000 mm2.
+In side view, the projected area of any bodywork lying between 300mm and 800mm above the reference plane and between the rear wheel centre line and a point 600mm behind it must be greater than 230000mm2.

-3.11 Bodywork around the front wheels :
+3.11 Bodywork around the front wheels: